sinonjs/referee/docs/index.md

 assert.exception(callback[, matcher, message])
 ```

 Fails if `callback` does not throw an exception.
-If the optional `matcher` is provided, the assertion fails if the callback either does not throw an exception, or if the exception does not meet the criterias of the given `matcher.
+If the optional `matcher` is provided, the assertion fails if the callback either does not throw an exception, or if the exception does not meet the criterias of the given `matcher`.

 The `matcher` can be of type `object` or `function`.
 If the `matcher` is of type `object`, the captured error object and the `matcher` are passed to [`match()`](#match).